-6 credits, 45 hours lecture + 130 hours clinical

-This practicum in acute care settings develops beginning knowledge, skills, and abilities to provide safe ethical patient care for adults with episodic and chronic health challenges.
+6 credits, 13 hours lecture, 26 hours lab, 130 hours clinical This practicum in acute care settings develops beginning knowledge, skills, and abilities to provide safe ethical patient care for adults with episodic and chronic health challenges.
 Intentional clinical learning activities integrate evidence-informed knowledge from NURS 220 and 216.
 The focus is on assessment, clinical reasoning, care planning, and documentation in paper and digital formats.

-Pre-requisites: NURS 116 (or NURS 113), NURS 124 (or NURS 103), and NURS 125 (or NURS 105) Co-requisites: NURS 216 & NURS 220
+Pre-requisites: NURS 116 (or NURS 113), NURS 124 (or NURS 103), and NURS 125 (or NURS 105)